bannerImage.png

 • Assets transferred at below their market value

-Capital gains on these assets are currently taxed at different rates than those of income tax.
-This is because purchasing such assets is seen as taking a risk, either entrepreneurial or investment, so the additional burden of risk carries greater potential reward.
+A key concept with CGT is that it applies to assets sold that you do not typically trade with, in other words your normal business is not buying and selling of such assets.
+Consequently, capital gains on these assets are currently taxed at different rates than those of income tax.
+This is because purchasing such assets is seen as taking a risk, so the additional burden of risk is supposed to carry greater potential reward.

 2. How much is Capital Gains Tax in the UK?

-If you've sold assets for a profit, then you benefit from the CGT annual allowance of £6,000 for the 2023/24 tax year.
-Above this, the CGT you're charged depends on:
+If you've sold assets for a gain, then you benefit from the CGT annual allowance of £3,000 from the 2024/25 tax year.
+Above the annual allowance, the amount of tax you're charged depends on whether you're a basic-rate, or higher/additional-rate tax payer.

-You can't carry the allowance forward into the next tax year so it's generally sensible, where relevant, to make use of it for your gains each year.
-It's usually wise to also consider carefully how disposals of assets might work best for you now, from a tax perspective, versus in the future.
+You can't carry the allowance forward into the next tax year so it's generally sensible, where relevant and possible, to make full use of it for your gains each year.
+It's also often wise to consider carefully how disposals of assets might work best for you now, from a tax perspective, versus in the future.

 Tax band